FredericGuilbault/lysmarine/doc/contrib/guidelines.md

 # Contribution guidelines
-Lysmarine have a github account for a better reachout but the actual work append on gitlab at [https://gitlab.com/lysmarine](https://gitlab.com/lysmarine).
+Lysmarine have a github account for a  better reach out, but the actual work append on gitlab at [https://gitlab.com/lysmarine](https://gitlab.com/lysmarine).

 Most of lysmarine is created in the [lysmarine-gen](https://gitlab.com/lysmarine/lysmarine-gen) repository.